Chupafool/strato-aws-examples/terraform/README.md

 ## Before You Begin - Symphony Setup

+Here are the setup tasks you need to do using the Symphony GUI, before you can run Terraform against Symphony.

 ### Create a dedicated VPC-enabled project for Terraform

 Before you can use Terraform against Stratoscale Symphony, you need to create a Symphony project that is dedicated for use only by the AWS API (including Terraform):